UnifyProject/RFC/raw/rfc-2.md

 * The server either returns a status code 2xx with a resource document, or 4xx or 5xx with an error text.
 * The server, after creating the resource, returns "201 Created" with the new URI in the Location: header.

+Here is the walkthrough from client to server:

     Client                                     Server
     |                                           |
     |  1.)
 POST to parent URI                   |